KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/affine.rst

 Provides keyframable animated affine transformations with dissolve functionality.

-In many applications, this transition can be used instead of a :ref:`composite` transition and this provides a workaround to the composite transition "green tinge" bug reported by some.
-(Mentioned in legacy Mantis bug tracker ID 2759).
+In many applications, this transition can be used instead of a :ref:`composite` and this provides a workaround to the composite transition "green tinge" bug reported by some.
+(Mentioned in legacy Mantis bug tracker ID 2759.

 Example 1
 ---------